ymmah/node/src/Storage/README.md

 ## Files

 ### `DirectoryCollection.ts`
-Provides the necessary DB collection functions to store and manipulate directory file hashes.
+`DirectoryCollection.ts` is a facade, it provides simplified functions to store and manipulate directory hashes in the database.